-They all have the elements that Branch and Merrill (2002) explained all instructional design models should consist of:
+All instructional design models come with the elements that Branch and Merrill (2002) explained all instructional design models should consist of:

-- clear, well-defined goals.
+- Clear, well-defined goals.

-- outcomes that are measurable, reliable, and valid.
+- Outcomes that are measurable, reliable, and valid.

-- data that are the heart of the whole process, so designers should keep it empirical.
+- Data that are the heart of the whole process, so designers should keep it empirical.

-- a team effort during designing.
+- A team effort during designing.

-- real-life behaviors from learners, applicable to real-world problems.
+- Real-life behaviors from learners, applicable to real-world problems.

-Defining the ADDIE training model
+Definition of the ADDIE training model

 So, what does “ADDIE” mean?

 In general, when we’re talking about the overall ADDIE process, we’re not referring to an instructional design model per se.
-It’s, most of the times, the primary process most instructional designers choose to create courses and learning material.
+It’s, most of the time, the primary process most instructional designers choose to create courses and learning material.
 In other words, if the rest of the models were competitive distance runners, ADDIE would be the stadium.

 This is precisely why more sophisticated users prefer to call ADDIE an Instructional Systems Design (ISD) model, because the majority of the existing instructional design models are based on it.